-The Welsh Revenue Authority (WRA) is a non-ministerial department of the Welsh Government.
-This statement describes the WRA’s Public Task for the purposes of the Re-Use of Public Sector Information Regulations 2015 (the Re-use Regulations).
+This statement describes the Welsh Revenue Authority’s (WRA) Public Task for the purposes of the Re-Use of Public Sector Information Regulations 2015 (the Re-use Regulations).

-There are no definitive statements on what is meant by the term “public task” under the "Re-use Regulations”.
-In practice, it consists of information that a public sector body must produce, collect or provide to fulfil its core role and functions.
+There are no definitive statements on what is meant by the term ‘public task’ under the ‘Re-use Regulations’.
+In practice, it consists of information that a public sector body must produce, collect, or provide to fulfil its core role and functions.

 The WRA also has the following particular functions:

-- resolving complaints and disputes relating to devolved taxes.
+- resolving complaints and disputes relating to devolved taxes

 In addition to any other powers it has, the WRA may do anything which it considers necessary or expedient in connection with the exercise of its functions, or incidental or conducive to the exercise of those functions.